YOU ARE HERE: HOME

 The brain remembers more easily when it is stimulated physically; move around, get up and go to another room from time to time when you're studying.

 The brain needs to be told that what you are doing is important.
 To do that you need to associate emotion with your activity.
 This may sound hard because, after all, we are only making web pages.
-But take the time while you are learning to, say, make a joke or remind yourself of how you will feel when you are knowledgable.
+But take the time while you are learning to, say, make a joke or remind yourself of how you will feel when you are knowledgeable.
 Anything that can trigger an emotion will help you.

 Think about the major emotional events in your life, things that are easy to recall because of the emotion attached to them.